Skip to main content

 AC Transit also works with state agencies like Caltrans and regional funding agencies like the Alameda County Transportation Commission, Contra Costa Transportation Commission and the Metropolitan Transportation Commission, all of whom could have planning projects or funding programs that could affect AC Transit riders and that warrant AC Transit having a seat at the table.

 The table summarizes AC Transit’s involvement in external planning efforts.
-Recent changes to for the most recent quarter, are shown in bold.

-Information below updated on July 29, 2025.
+Information below updated on September 12, 2025.

 State